-Evolution of the Disney Princessesby Jim Korkis, staff writer
+Evolution of the Disney Princessesby Jim Korkis, contributing writer

 When Disney fans think of Valentine's Day, they often think of the stories of the Disney princesses, because those tales are filled with true love, overcoming obstacles to find your soul mate and romantic memorable moments.